Zero Turn Mower Buyer's Guide

 You'll also need to consider what types of features are important to you in designing and picking the mower.
 For example, factors you'll need to consider are how often you'll use the mower, the average weather conditions, and the terrain.

-Mowing Height Adjustment Capabilities - If you have high grass, then the ability to adjust your mowing height is crucial.
+Mowing Height Adjustment Capabilities – If you have high grass, then the ability to adjust your mowing height is crucial.
 If you cut and mow the grass too short, it can scalp the ground, damage roots, and kill off healthy grass and turf.
-On the other hand, if you don't clip the grass short enough, then you'll have to do it again within a short time.
+But if you don’t clip the grass short enough, you’ll have to do it again within a short time.

 If the lawn is flat, a standard mower blade will work just fine and maintain the turf in good condition.
 But if there are slopes or hills on your property, then having the ability to adjust the mower height for these inclines could be much more beneficial than a traditional cutter blade.